-Doctors in West Bengal agree to call off week-long strike
+Bengal doctors call off week-long strike after Mamata promises better security

-Kokata, June 17: Junior doctors in West Bengal set to call off the week-long strike after meeting with Chief Minister Mamata Banerjee.
+Kokata, June 17: Junior doctors in West Bengal on Monday called off the week-long strike after meeting with Chief Minister Mamata Banerjee.

+A spokesperson of the joint forum of doctors told reporters here that the doctors will return to work as they want to give the state government some time to implement the promises.

+"Our meeting and discussion with the CM met a logical end.
+We temporarily withdraw from our ceasework.
+Considering everything we expect the government to solve the issues as discussed in due time," he said after a meeting of the governing body of the forum at the Nil Ratan Sircar Medical College and hospital.

+The breakthrough came after Banerjee held a meeting with representatives of the striking doctors at the state secretariat.

+Mamata directs Kolkata commissioner to deploy nodal police officer in every hospital

-Banerjee asked police to appoint nodal officers for security of doctors at all government hospitals in the state as she met the striking medicos on Monday in a bid to end the week-long impasse.
+During the meeting, Banerjee announced a number of steps, including asking police to appoint nodal officers for security of doctors at all government hospital in the state, following which the doctors agreed to end the stir.

-In the meeting, which was held at the state secretariat, a doctors' delegation apprised Banerjee of the problems they have been facing at medical colleges and hospitals and said they fear for their safety.

-Banerjee asked the police officers present in meeting to appoint nodal officers for hospitals in the state for security of doctors.

 West Bengal health secretary, MoS Chandrima Bhattacharya and other state officials were present in the meeting, besides 31 junior doctors.